 We changed the look and expanded the Student Loan Borrower Assistance web site this week.
 We hope you find it easier to use.
-New features include an expanded resources section with calculators and forms and additional advocacy tools (with even more coming soon).
-We urge you to share your experiences and send feedback.

 As of July 1, there are a number of important changes to the federal student loan regulations.
 The final rules were published in November 2012, but did not go into effect until July 1, 2013.
 These rules came out of the 2012 negotiated rulemaking process.
 They are only a part of the rules agreed to during that process.
 The remaining rules, including key changes to loan rehabilitation and other areas, have not yet been published.
 We will keep you posted as new developments occur.